 Most people are not familiar with Eddy Current or Eddy Current Testing but ECT has become a star in the field of non-destructive testing.
 Eddy Current Testing is the use of electromagnetic testing to find leaks and identify surface and sub-surface flaws in conductive materials.
-It is also used to examine non-ferrous tubing in condenser and heat exchangers.
+It is also used to examine non-ferrous tubing in condensers and heat exchangers.

-Eddy Current Testing, also known as ECT and not to be confused with Electroconvulsive therapy, is testing that started or derived from electromagnetism.
+Eddy Current Testing also known as ECT and not to be confused with Electroconvulsive therapy, is testing that started or derived from electromagnetism.
 François Arago is credited with observing eddy currents in 1824 but it was in 1855 when French physicist Léon Foucault was actually credited with the discovery.

 Friedrich would ultimately go on to found the Foerster Group and continue development of ECT and other non-destructive testing techniques.
-The Foerster Group developed practical instruments used to carry out ECT testing for the masses and today it is a widely used and accepted technique for NDT.
+The Foerster Group developed practical instruments used to carry out ECT testing for the masses and today it is a widely used and accepted technique for Eddy Current NDT.

 If the conductive material has faults, breaks, or cracks, these streams start to jump off the typical Eddy-current magnetic field and causes the voltage that you are measuring change.
 These variants can be measured for fault detection in conductive materials allowing us to detect faults even if the eye cannot see them.